marcel-baur/properties-parser/README.md

 A library to parse `.properties` files.

+Types are defined in the `types` module.

-Use the published `fetch_file` function to parse a file from the given path.
+Use the published `parse_file` function to parse a file from the given path.
 On success, it returns a `Vec<Entry>`, which contains all entries in the provided file.